gbeckers/Darr/docs/index.rst

 Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored.
-It also provides code for reading the array in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica.
+It also provides code for reading the array in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see `here <readcode>`).
 It is trivially easy to share your data with others or with yourself when working in different computing environments, because it always contains clear documentation, including code to read it.
 No need to export anything or to provide elaborate explanation.
 No dependence on complicated formats or specialized tools.
 Self-documentation and code examples are automatically updated as you change your arrays when working with them.

 Darr uses NumPy memmory-mapped arrays under the hood, which you can access directly for full NumPy compatibility and efficient out-of-core